JamesClarke7283/pvp_toggle/README.md

 ## License

 This project is under the GPLv3-or-later license.
-For more information, see the `LICENSE` file.
+For more information, see the [LICENSE](./LICENSE) file.

 ---

-T